NDNA launches nursery sustainability study

 “Early education and childcare are vital parts of our national infrastructure, with the high quality places nurseries provide helping to give children the best start in life.
 It is vital that these early years settings are sustainable so that parents are able to return to work or can retrain as well.

 “A huge thank you to all our members who have taken the time to fill in this important piece of research for us.
-It will enable us to put together a strong body of evidence to the Governments in all three nations.
-Millions of children’s futures will be affected by the decisions policy makers will be making and we want to draw on providers’ experiences to make sure they get it right for children, families and the sector.
+It will enable us to put together a strong body of evidence for the Governments in all three nations.
+Millions of children’s futures will be affected by the decisions policymakers will be making and we want to draw on providers’ experiences to make sure they get it right for children, families and the sector.

 “Please take a look at what information you will need to hand before starting the survey and thank you so much for helping us be your voice.”